The iTind procedure delivers rapid symptomatic relief of enlarged prostate symptoms through a straightforward procedure, available in the office.

 Jim was treated with the iTind procedure and is an unpaid speaker.
 As with any product, results may vary.

-The iTind procedure is intended for the treatment of symptoms due to urinary outflow obstruction secondary to benign prostatic hyperplasia (BPH) in men age 50 and above.
+The iTind procedure is intended for the treatment of symptoms due to urinary outflow obstruction secondary to benign prostatic hyperplasia (BPH) in men.

 It is important to note that results from the iTind procedure may vary and not all patients see benefit from this treatment.
 As with all medical procedures results may vary.
 Patients should consult with their physician to determine their course of treatment.